Support Pathways for Students

 Year

-Students who apply for an internship and/or apprenticeship with ACDS will undergo a competitive application process including a technical and critical thinking assessment and interview and resume review.
+Students who apply for an internship and/or apprenticeship with Apprenticely will undergo a competitive application process including a technical and critical thinking assessment and interview and resume review.

-Once approved, successful applicants will receive talent career training before they are matched with one of ACDS’s industry partners.
+Once approved, successful applicants will receive talent career training before they are matched with one of Apprenticely’s industry partners.

-Students who are selected for internships receive valuable work and mentorship experience while interning for one of ACDS’s employer partners.
-Students who are selected for an apprenticeship will receive a conditional job offer for full-time employment with one of ACDS’s employer partners.
+Students who are selected for internships receive valuable work and mentorship experience while interning for one of Apprenticely’s employer partners.
+Students who are selected for an apprenticeship will receive a conditional job offer for full-time employment with one of Apprenticely’s employer partners.

 Questions